-Permits are required to camp in both the BWCA and Quetico.
-As your outfitter, we will obtain your permit for you; however, early reservations are a must to ensure that you may travel in the area that is best for you.
+Permits are required to camp in both the BWCAW and Quetico.
+As your outfitter, we will obtain your permit for you if desired; however, early reservations are a must to ensure that you may travel in the area that is best for you.
 We are taking reservations now for the Boundary Waters or Quetico for a trip this summer.
 Call us today to book your trip and take care of your entry permits!

 - As of 1998 the Customs Station on Saganaga Lake was permanently closed.
 To cross the border into the Quetico, you must have an RABC (Remote Area Border Crossing) Permit in your possession.
 They are only available in advance, by mail.
 You cannot get one locally.
 Download the mail-in form from the Canadian customs web site.
 Note: some guests have reported problems accessing this site.
 You may download the form from our site (in PDF format) by clicking here.
 You’ll need the free Acrobat plug-in; if you don’t have it, click here to go to the Adobe Acrobat site.
 We recommend applying for this permit at least 45 days prior to your trip.
 The RABC will cost about $30.00 Canadian and covers your spouse and any dependent children under 18 and is good for 1 year.

-- Party size is limited to nine persons and four canoes in the Boundary Waters Canoe Area.
+- Party size is limited to nine persons and four canoes in the Boundary Waters Canoe Area Wilderness.
 Party size in the Quetico is limited to nine persons; however, there is no limit on the number of canoes in the party.

 Return to Outfitting Options